rsrigiri/Hello-World/README.md

 # Hello-World

-- This is a test reposoitory
+- This is a test repository
 - Experimenting with my first repository.